According to recently released statistics, nearly 60% percent of all marriages with marriage problems eventually end in breakup or divorce.

 Learn to say little! and so much.
 Speak in the vocabulary of your actions.
 New choices that people make always help to fix marriage problems; discussions don’t.”

-Marriage counseling does not work in most situations.
-The success rate is miserable.
-Most couples report being worse off after counseling.
-There are so many couples in their quest to fixing their marriage problems, spent months in counseling classes, but got nowhere at the end.
+There are so many couples in their quest for fixing their marriage problems, spent months in counseling classes, but got nowhere at the end.
 They talked and talked, but never received tangible and practical advice that was simple to understand and easy to implement.”

 You can’t fix your marriage problems overnight.
 Often, you have to take two steps forward and one step backward.
 It is not going to be rosy all the way, so be prepared for both laughter and tears.